Families of Indonesian activists tortured by soldiers 25 years ago shocked by general election victory - ExBulletin

 Families of Indonesian activists tortured by soldiers 25 years ago shocked by general election victory

-JAKARTA, Indonesia (AP) Families of Indonesian activists who were kidnapped and tortured by the military 25 years ago demanded justice during a protest Thursday and expressed shock at the situation. apparent presidential victory of Prabowo Subianto, to whom they blamed the atrocities.
+Families of Indonesian activists who were kidnapped and tortured by the military 25 years ago demanded justice during a protest on Thursday and expressed shock at the situation. apparent presidential victory of Prabowo Subianto, to whom they blamed the atrocities.

 Currently defense minister under outgoing President Jokowi Widodo, Subianto claimed victory in Wednesday's presidential election, based on unofficial tallies showing he won by a large margin.